Gold rises as safe-haven demand, rate cut bets keep prices elevated

 Supporting gold, data on Friday showed U.S. producer prices unexpectedly fell in December, sending 10-year Treasury yields lower.

-Traders are now pricing in an 81% chance that the Fed could cut rates in March, according to CME's Fed watch tool.
+Traders are now pricing in a 73% chance that the Fed could cut rates in March, according to CME's Fed watch tool.

 Higher interest rates raise the opportunity cost of investing in non-yielding bullion.